 It surprised me how isolated and desolate this part of the State feels.
 I wonder what happened to all the people who considered those run down deserted houses their ‘cherished homes’.
 There must be hundreds of stories about how they got there, what they did there and why they left.

-e didn’t get to North Dakota until our second day out and what a difference.
+We didn’t get to North Dakota until our second day out and what a difference.
 The flat plains gradually changed to more rolling hills and there was a well maintained – four-lane divided highway except for a few miles just west of Minot, ND.
 The fields were lush with sunflowers and corn waiting to be harvested.
 The yards and houses showed signs of life, pride and caring.

-e ‘Cattle Capital of North Dakota’ and then there was the sign about 5 miles outside of Rugby, ND that said we were at the geographical centre of North America.
+Small towns doted the landscape and every town has something they are famous for.
+We passed one place that claimed it was the ‘Cattle Capital of North Dakota’ and then there was the sign about 5 miles outside of Rugby, ND that said we were at the geographical centre of North America.
 The most unexpected was the billboard sign for a Winery.
 I just never imagined a winery in North Dakota – who’d thunk it?!
 The rain had just started when we landed in Minot, so we settled in there for the night.

+Next day destination?!
 Bemidji, Minnesota.
 If nothing else, I was totally fascinated by the name and wanted to find out more.
 As we travelled into Minnesota, we moved into ‘cottage country’ – the area that caters to cottagers and tourists – “land of a thousand lakes,” thick growth of trees, cottages, resorts, and the like – but we are outside the major tourist time and if places are not already closed down, they are getting ready.
 We spent the night in a park just north of the town and with considerable effort, I managed to persuade Fred to visit town the next morning.

-first OOPS!
+The first OOPS!
 Damn, we missed the road into town – no place to turn around.
 To my chagrin and Fred’s usual ‘good nature and blue-air words’ we had to disconnect the car to get turned around.
 Being able to back up is a definite advantage of the fifth wheel over the Motorhome and car.

 Depending upon who you talk to, Bemidji means either

-the rivers converge’ or it was named after the first friendly Native chief that the white man encountered.
+‘where the rivers converge’ or it was named after the first friendly Native chief that the white man encountered.

 Bemidji bears claim to Paul Bunyan and the Blue Ox (like so many other places) but it does have some interesting sculptures throughout the town